 When are personal income taxes due in New Brunswick?

 Personal income taxes are due on April 30 each year in New Brunswick.
-Self-employed individuals have until June 15 to file their taxes.
+If you are self-employed, you have until June 15 to file, though any balance owing is still due by April 30.

 What records should I keep for income tax filing in New Brunswick?